siriusastrebe/jsynchronous/README.md

 Get your (rapidly changing) data from Node.js->Browser with ease.

 Jsynchronous is a real-time data synchronization library.
-Fast enough for games, flexible enough for science, tested to precision.
+Fast enough for games, flexible enough for science, and tested to precision.
 Can also handle server->server sync or browser->server sync.

 Create an array or object in Node.js.
 Jsynchronous will create an identical variable in connected browsers: